Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Are the Differences Between UITs and Mutual Funds?

-The biggest differences between UITs and mutual funds have to do with their structure and management.
+The biggest differences between UITs and mutual funds concerns their structure and management.
 A UIT has a set beginning when shares are issued, and an end date when it matures — while an open-end mutual fund typically allows investors to continually buy and sell shares.
 Additionally, a unit investment trust issues a certain number of units when the trust is created while mutual funds can issue new shares periodically.

-With UITs, the underlying investments remain largely the same for the entirety of the investment period.
+With UITs, the underlying investments remain largely or entirely the same until they mature.
 Mutual funds, on the other hand, can buy and sell underlying assets as needed to stay aligned with the fund’s objectives.
-So mutual funds can be more adaptable if an underlying investment doesn’t perform as expected.
+So, mutual funds can be more adaptable if an underlying investment doesn’t perform as expected.

 How to Invest in UITs